 Monthly Meditations On The Word Of God

 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.
-(Mk.
-12:44)
+(Mark 12:44)

 Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
-(Mk.
-10:43-44)
+(Mark 10:43-44)

 Do not merely listen to the word, and so deceive yourselves.
 Do what it says.
 (James 1:22)